-The Transportation Development Services Division of the Transportation Department has reviewed the Traffic Impact Analysis dated September 22, 2022 and determined that the proposed development will not significantly impact the surrounding roadway system.
+The Transportation Development Services Division of the Transportation Department has reviewed the Traffic Impact Analysis dated September 22, 2022 and determined

 STAFF ANALYSIS

 Comprehensive Plan:

 The forwardDallas!
 Comprehensive Plan was adopted by the City Council in June 2006, outlining several goals and policies which serve as a framework for assisting in evaluating the applicant's request.
 The request complies with the following land use goals and policies of the Comprehensive Plan: